tchoo-oracle/jms-livelabs-staging/oci-library/oci-hol/java-management/access-and-utilise-rest-api-via-jms-sdk-postman/access-and-utilise-rest-api-via-jms-sdk-postman.md

 ### Prerequisites:
 * You have signed up for an account with Oracle Cloud Infrastructure and have received your sign-in credentials.
+* You are using an Oracle Linux image on your host machine or compute instance for this workshop.
 * Access to the cloud environment and resources configured in Lab 5

 ## Task 1: Access SDKs for JMS
 #### Access Java SDK for JMS